VectorBarks/smart-climate/README.md

 ## Key Features

+**NEW in v1.2.0: Smart Climate Dashboard (Beta)**
+- Beautiful visualization dashboard for learning progress and system performance
+- Automatic sensor creation - no manual configuration needed
+- One-click dashboard generation service
+- Responsive design works on all devices
+- Real-time monitoring of offsets, accuracy, and AC behavior

-**NEW in v1.1.0: HysteresisLearner - AC Temperature Window Detection**
+**v1.1.0: HysteresisLearner - AC Temperature Window Detection**
 - Automatically learns your AC's start/stop temperature thresholds
 - Understands when your AC actually turns on and off
 - Adapts predictions based on real power consumption patterns